jacobsa/circuits/_posts/2010-10-13-registers.markdown

 This seems very easy to build with a 74373 transparent latch chip like [this one] [farnell 373]:

+ *  `D0-7` are just the inputs to the IC.

+ *  Invert `OUTPUT` and attach its value to the active-low `OE` pin on the IC.

+ *  Attach `LATCH` to the `LE` pin on the IC.

+ *  Connect the IC's outputs (`Q0-7`) to its inputs.
+If I understand correctly, this won't cause any problems because when `OUTPUT` is low the outputs are high impedance, and when it's high you should have the register latched anyway.

 [farnell 373]: http://au.farnell.com/nxp/74hct373n/74hct-cmos-74hct373-dip20-5v/dp/382358